- Fellowship Sponsors

 Cultivating Humanism: Nurturing a Culture for Safe, Compassionate Healthcare The Faculty Fellows Humanism Series

-The Faculty Fellows Humanism Series is designed to nurture values and to foster caring humanistic organizational cultures and learning environments.
+The Faculty Fellows Humanism Series is designed to nurture values and to foster safe, caring humanistic organizational cultures and learning environments.
 We hope to develop a critical number of faculty members, administrators, staff and trainees committed to humanistic values and to demonstrating these in learning and clinical care settings across the institution.

 The Faculty Fellows Humanism Series will provide formal and informal learning events, activities, and resources to teach broad aspects of humanism and humanistic values across the culture of the organization.
 The series is presented by the Faculty Education and Leadership Fellowships: